GitTools/GitVersion/docs/usage/msbuild-task.md

 #### AssemblyInfo Attributes

 At build time a temporary `AssemblyInfo.cs` will be created that contains the appropriate SemVer information.
-This will will be included in the build pipeline.
+This will be included in the build pipeline.
 Sample default:

 ```c#
 [assembly: AssemblyVersion("1.0.0.0")]